-The Sixth Form Bolton is one of the UK's leading Sixth Form College's and our year-on-year outstanding results ensure that we offer the very best opportunities for our students.
-With our student success rates reaching their highest ever levels, this is an excellent time for your child to start their studies with us
+The Sixth Form Bolton is one of the UKs leading Sixth Form Colleges and our year-on-year outstanding results ensure that we offer the very best opportunities for our students.
+With our student success rates reaching their highest ever levels, this is a great time to continue your studies with us.